 Setting Up a SEP-IRA

-• Make Contributions: To make contributions, calculate a set percentage of each employee’s compensation.
-Alternatively, make payments based on a variable percentage determined by business earnings.
+- Make Contributions: Contributions can be made by calculating an established percentage of each employee’s compensation.
+Alternatively, make payments based on a range of percentages determined by business earnings.

-• Maintain Records: To maintain records, keep detailed records of all contributions made to employee accounts, including time stamps and figures.
-Additionally, ensure records are well-organized and easily accessible for review purposes.
+- Maintain Records: Ensure you keep detailed records of all contributions made to employee accounts, including dates and sums.
+Additionally, ensure records are organized and easily accessible for inspection purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
-Employees can make contributions to their own accounts through salary deferrals, and employers can also contribute.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be deductible from taxes.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
+Employees can make contributions to their own accounts through payroll deductions, and employers can also make contributions.
+This plan is affordable as it's mainly funded by employees, and their contributions can be deductible from taxes.

 Benefits of a SIMPLE IRA